HafizAbdulBasit37/Autocorrelation-Convolution-Using-FIR/README.md

 1. **Convolution vs Correlation Confusion**
    - *Problem:* Using `shift_reg[j] * coeff_mem[j]` with newest-at-0 indexing was assumed to be correlation.
    - *Resolution:* It is **convolution** unless coefficients are reversed.
 Correlation requires `coeff_mem[N-1-j]` (or reversed storage).
+   - *Note:* in Our case we not flipped the coefficents beacuse our shift regiter which work as delay line also flip the incoming signal.
+Due to which we obtained correlation Output not Convolution.
+If we use register in order newest sample on last buffer and oldest sample on first buffer then we will obtained convolution output
 2. **Accumulator Not Cleared**
    - *Problem:* `acc` not reset each cycle produced growing sums.
    - *Resolution:* Set `acc = 0;` (blocking) before the MAC loop inside the sequential block.